Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Introduction

-\paragraph*{Contribution} We propose a systematic approach for a clear definition of requirements, clarifying a research project's demonstrator(s) ambitions.
-We take inspiration from the common research project structures, as well as TRL.
-In this particular paper, we also consider a software-intensive system as the deliverable, which would clarify additional unknowns.
+\paragraph*{Contribution} We propose a systematic approach for a clear definition of requirements, clarifying a research project's demonstrator(s) ambitions at the project-level.
+We take inspiration from common research project structures, as well as the TRL scale.
+In this particular paper, we consider a software-intensive system as the deliverable, which would clarify additional unknowns.
 We provide: \begin{itemize} \item A structured and practical typology of demonstration levels, suitable for research projects. \item A systematic and reusable framework designed to reveal misalignments and/or missing detail crucial to the composition of demonstrators. \item Application of our method (framework) to two research projects in our portfolio. \end{itemize}

-\paragraph*{Scope} The role of software is ever-increasing in industrial Cyber-Physical Systems (CPS), to an extent that we can consider modern instances as \emph{Software-Intensive Systems (SIS)}~\cite{Hölzl:2008:ESIA}.
-This designation is backed by the fact that analytic solutions intended for industrial CPS, especially the likes of solutions providing capabilities such as Fault Detection and Identification, anomaly detection/identification~\cite{Ibidunmoye:2015:PADB}, and predictive maintenance, are fully based on software algorithms and data.
-In this paper, we focus on research project in the context of SIS.
+\paragraph*{Scope of research projects} The role of software is ever-increasing in industrial Cyber-Physical Systems (CPS), to an extent that we can consider modern instances as \emph{Software-Intensive Systems (SIS)}~\cite{Hölzl:2008:ESIA, Oquendo:2016:SACE}.
+This designation is backed by the fact that analytic solutions intended for industrial CPS, especially the likes of solutions providing capabilities such as Fault Detection and Isolation (FDI)~\cite{Hwang:2010:SFDI}, Fault Detection and Diagnosis (FDD)~\cite{Isermann:2005:MFDD}, anomaly detection/identification~\cite{Chandola:2009:ADAS, Ibidunmoye:2015:PADB}, and predictive maintenance, are fully based on software algorithms and data.
+In this paper, we focus on research projects that consider use-cases from the domain of industrial CPS, with an expected outcome in the context of SIS.
 Further evaluations with more diverse projects could lead to adjustments, making our method suitable for a broader scope.

 Following this introduction, \Cref{sec:background} covers fundamental topics and \Cref{sec:demonstrator_taxonomy} presents our proposed demonstrator typology.
 Our designed framework as the method is covered in \Cref{sec:framework}, with example cases analysed in \Cref{sec:discussion}.
 Related works and concluding remarks are given in \Cref{sec:related_work} and \Cref{sec:conclusion}, respectively.